2 Application environment

 - Another bundle can then send the request which will be processed by the other bundle.

-- Another way to communicate with other bundles is to send out an event through Oskari core.
+- Another way to communicate with other bundles is to send out an event through Oskari framework.

 - Any bundle registered as an eventlistener for the given event is then notified about the event.